Our Team

 We’re a national network of career educators, designers, coaches, and strategists who are determined to help educators and communities find sustainable, people-powered solutions to stubborn challenges that affect students’ opportunities to learn.
 We know what’s at stake because we’ve lived it.

-That’s why we strive to disrupt daily choices within schools that hold some students back and foster practices that allow every student to realize their brilliance.
+That’s why we strive to foster practices that allow every student to realize their brilliance.

 About Chong-Hao Fu

-Since joining Leading Educators 12 years ago as Chief Program Officer, Chong-Hao has led groundbreaking efforts to maximize the influence of our nation’s educators and accelerate instructional growth for students at the margins in some of the fastest-improving school systems in the country.
-He is a nationally recognized thought leader on teacher leadership and professional learning, equitable instructional practice, teacher diversity and pathways, and sustainable systems change.
+Since joining Leading Educators 12 years ago as Chief Program Officer, Chong-Hao has led groundbreaking efforts to maximize the influence of our nation’s educators and accelerate learning in some of the fastest-improving school systems in the country.
+He is a nationally recognized thought leader on teacher leadership and professional learning, instructional practice, teacher teaming, AI-enabled improved, and sustainable systems change.

 Beyond Leading Educators, Chong-Hao is actively engaged in efforts to shape the future of teaching and learning as the co-chair of the Research Partnership for Professional Learning, an advisory board member for the ASU Next Education Workforce, and a steering committee member for the Coalition to Reimagine the Teaching Role.
 He also serves on the board of directors for the New Teacher Center and is a member of Education Leaders of Color (EdLoC) and the Pahara Institute Fellowship.